 A REST based web service (REST Service) may be defined by a WADL descriptor file.
 It may look like this:

 A service available on a network that allows other systems to communicate with it using a defined protocol.
-The web part indicates that the service is using transport protocols designed for the World Wide Web, and it uses HTTP to communicate.
+The web part indicates that the service is using transport protocols designed for the World Wide Web, and it uses HTTP for communication.

 Web service discovery